ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 # Training

 At peak, training the model takes less than 4 GB of vRAM, which sits comfortably within a T4 or similar cheap-tier GPU.
+It's also pretty fast, at 10-12 batches per second.

 Training the model above converges quite smoothly, as we can see below: